starrieste/dwu/README.md

 dwu --credits
 ```

-For automatic hourly updates, use systemdif you're on Arch.
+For automatic hourly updates, use systemd if you're on Arch.
 If not, you might need to figure something out yourself.

 ```bash
 systemctl --user enable --now dwu.timer